projectshft/try-coding/intro-to-css.md

 ```

 A background-image can have `background-repeat`, `background-attachment` and `background-position` properties.
 We defined all of those, but with shorthand.
 In other words, we didn't want our image to repeat, we want it centered and fixed.
 In addition, we used `background-size: cover` to be sure that the entire image is displayed.

----

-## Conclusion

-Hopefully this was a review of concepts you already know.
-We'll continue our #DURMLIFE project in future lessons.